Toronto Rock and Roll Revival: Audio and video releases

 On September 13, 2022, Steven J. Bull debuted "The Forgotten Festival", an innovative multimedia documentary experience at The Royal Conservatory of Music.
-It featured a live band playing a selection of songs at the 1969 concert, Alan Cross and Steven J. Bull as co-MCs, and documentary short films featuring interviews with Alice Cooper, Klaus Voormann, Robby Krieger, John Densmore, Alan White (Yes drummer), Rob Bowman (music writer), and Peter Goddard (journalist).
-A 2023 theatre tour is being planned.
+It featured a live band playing a selection of songs from the 1969 concert, Alan Cross and Bull as co-MCs, and documentary short films featuring interviews with Alice Cooper, Klaus Voormann, Robby Krieger, John Densmore, Alan White, Rob Bowman, and Peter Goddard.
+Interviews were filmed in 2019 but the COVID-19 pandemic delayed the release.
+Despite this, it was the first documentary release on the event since Pennebaker's 52 years earlier.

+REVIVAL69: The Concert that Rocked the World (2022), filmed in 2021, uses archive footage from Pennebaker's original 16mm film, animation, archive audio, and recent eyewitness interviews.

 Performances

-The following artists' live music performances were issued on album and cassette:
+These artists' live music performances were issued on album, cassette, and CD: